 In this article

-Braces and aligners are the most popular ways to straighten permanent teeth.
-However, you may want to consider various factors before choosing a teeth straightening treatment.
+Braces and aligners are the most popular ways to achieve straighter teeth.
+Still, you should consider various factors before choosing a teeth-straightening treatment.

 |Teeth Straightening Option||Cost|